Neme88/MyPage/README.md

-MyPage Backend
+# Personal blogging platform
-This repository contains the backend code for Mypage, a blogging application built with Node.js and Express.
+A personal blogging application built with Node.js and Express that allows user to post, Read, update and Delete a blog.

+---

+## Setup Instructions

+---

+### Prerequisites
+- Node.js

 Dependencies
 express: Fast, un-opinionated, minimalist web framework for Node.js.